andreasjost/CI-MS3-Software-Forum/README.md

 - mongodb documentation, mainly: https://docs.mongodb.com/manual/tutorial/query-array-of-documents/ in order to work with arrays
 - Youtube tutorial https://www.youtube.com/watch?v=Kcka5WBMktw (part 1) and https://www.youtube.com/watch?v=A291yJ92154 (part 2)
 by "Pretty Printed": learning how to update the page without refreshing

+Thanks also to my Code Institute mentor for the helpful input.